 - Choose custom or scroll down and choose a recent timer (by length) or tap one of the pre-installed timer options.

 - You cannot currently label manual timers.
-You will see the timer’s duration but not a description of the timer.
+You will see the timer’s duration but not a timer description.

 - If you want a timer with a description, ask Siri to create the timer following the steps above.

 - For custom timers, select the hours, minutes, and seconds, then press Start.

 - Tap hours, minutes, or seconds, and either scroll with your finder or turn the Digital Crown to adjust the numbers.

 - You can set a custom timer up to 24 hours in length.

 - To add additional manual timers, repeat steps 2-3.

 Review the timers on your Apple Watch

 It’s easy to see what timers you have active on your watch.